Evaluating Web Sites: Criteria and Tools

 - Evaluative Reviews

---- Evaluating Web Pages: Questions to Ask & Strategies for Getting the Answers: An eight-point evaluation checklist from the UC Berkeley Library.
+--- Evaluating Web Pages: Questions to Ask & Strategies for Getting the Answers: An evaluation checklist from the UC Berkeley Library [revised to 5 points in 2012].

 - What can the URL tell you?